 18. 13 Reasons Why

 13 Reasons Why was marred in controversy, and we understand why.
-The show was extremely graphic, at times unknowingly glorifying teen depression and suicide.
+The show was extremely graphic, at times even seemingly glorifying teen depression and suicide.
 The second season even includes a warning video at the beginning of each episode.
-That being said, there was just something about the show that truly hit home, especially during the season one, which was intended as a limited series.
+That being said, there was just something about the show that truly hit home, especially during the first season, which was intended as a limited series.
 The success of the ladder propelled the production of three following ones.
 Beware: this is a very sad story.